 This definition also applies to a young person with an Education, Health and Care Plan (EHCP) up to age 25, if they are continuing a course started before their 19th birthday.

-10. Eligibility Criteria for Local Authority Support
+7. Eligibility Criteria for Local Authority Support

-Students of sixth-form age: 16- to 18-year-olds attending a 6th form within a school
+Post-16 Students: 16 - to 18-year-olds